Pasadena in Anne Arundel County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Entertainment.
 A significant historical month for this entry is July 1927.

 Location.
-39° 9.743′ N, 76° 29.078′ W. Marker is in Pasadena, Maryland, in Anne Arundel County.
-Marker can be reached from Fort Smallwood Road (Maryland Route 173) 0.1 miles north of Parkside Drive.
+Marker has been permanently removed.
+It was located near 39° 9.743′ N, 76° 29.078′ W. Marker was in Pasadena, Maryland, in Anne Arundel County.
+It could be reached from Fort Smallwood Road (Maryland Route 173) 0.1 miles north of Parkside Drive.
 Marker is within the park, near the boat ramp, and directly in front of the old concession stand.
 Touch for map.
-Marker is in this post office area: Pasadena MD 21122, United States of America.
-Touch for directions.
+Marker was in this post office area: Pasadena MD 21122, United States of America.